mattph/submit-users-guide/source/tutorials/tutorial_7.rst

 Now let's say you are performing a study where you want to plot the magnetization as a function of temperature and applied magnetic field (for a fixed chain length, number of Monte Carlo steps, and spin-spin interaction strength).
 To that end, you run the following script which loops over those parameters and calls `run_mcmc` for each set of parameters.

+.. todo: better to not have function definition here too?
 .. code-block:: python

+    import numpy as np
+    import os

+    def run_mcmc(temperature, J, B, nspins, nsteps):
+        ''' This is where the actual Monte Carlo simulation would go.
+            Important: this function MUST save all relevant simulation result to file(s) (Please see dicussion in text)
+        '''
+        # We leave the actual construction of this function as an exercise for the student ;)
+        print(f"Simulating Ising model w/ temperature {temperature}, J: {J}, B: {B}, length {nspins} spins, {nsteps} Monte Carlo steps.") return

     # MAIN part of the script for a particular study
     # Constants (for this study ... in a different study, we may loop over these)